cryptotyga/fhenix-wallet-guide/README.md

 Sometimes the battery management system (BMS) needs to recalibrate its "zero" and "100" points.
 Run it dry: Play music until the speaker shuts itself off completely
 Wait: Leave it for about 2–3 hours once it's dead.
+Full Charge: Plug it into the original charger (or a high-output USB-C brick like a Mac or iPad charger) and let it sit undisturbed for at least 5 hours.